We Fight For You And Your Freedom

 Miami Healthcare Fraud Attorney

-Jeffrey S. Weiner has represented physicians, veterinarians, medical professionals and health care organizations and employees since 1974.
-Laws relating to the medical profession, federal programs, billing, and prescribing medications are confusing, constantly changing, and fraught with peril for the unwary, leaving physicians, veterinarians, pharmacists, chiropractors, nurses and health care organizations and their employees vulnerable to criminal investigations and serious charges.
-For thirty-five years our Miami healthcare fraud attorneys have represented people being investigated for or who have been charged with healthcare related offenses including:
+Jeffrey S. Weiner has represented physicians, veterinarians, medical professionals, and healthcare organizations and employees since 1974.
+Laws relating to the medical profession, federal programs, billing, and prescribing medications are confusing, constantly changing, and fraught with peril for the unwary, leaving physicians, veterinarians, pharmacists, chiropractors, nurses, and healthcare organizations and their employees vulnerable to criminal investigations and serious charges.
+For over 45 years, our Miami healthcare fraud attorneys have represented people being investigated for or who have been charged with a wide variety of healthcare-related offenses.

 - Insurance Fraud

 - Tax Fraud Violations

 - Medicare / Medicaid Fraud